English

 Non-Operating Income can be classified into several types, including:

-• Passive Income: Earnings from investments or assets that require little to no effort to maintain, such as rental properties.
+• Passive Income: Earnings from investments or assets that require little to no effort to maintain, such as rental properties or dividend-paying stocks.
+The rise of real estate investment trusts (REITs) has also made passive income more accessible to investors.

-• Recurring Income: Regular income streams that may not be directly linked to the core business, like interest from investments.
+• Recurring Income: Regular income streams that may not be directly linked to the core business, like interest from investments or consistent rental income.
+The stability of recurring income can provide a buffer against volatility in core business operations.

 Examples of Non-Operating Income